starlane-io/starlane/rust/cosmic/cosmic-universe/README.md

 Concepts within The Cosmic Initiative framework exist in one of two dimensions: Universal or Hyperversal.

+## WORK IN PROGRESS
+*this framework is a work in progress and not ready for production.
+It is ready for community feedback and discussion.*

 ## TERMS
 To avoid name collision with other domain many concepts in The Cosmic Initiative are given names from Astro Physics concepts: